-2012 Consumer Confidence Report
+2013 Consumer Confidence Report

+Report Date: July 1, 2014

-Water System Name: Villa Del Monte Water System Report Date: June 23, 2013
+Villa Del Monte Water System

-We test the drinking water quality for many constituents as required by state and federal regulations.
-This report shows the results of our monitoring for the period of January 1 - December 31, 2012.

-Este informe contiene información muy importante sobre su agua potable.
-Tradúzcalo ó hable con alguien que lo entienda bien.

-Type of water source(s) in use: Seasonal Surface Water / Purchased Municipal Water-San Jose Water Co.

-Name & location of source(s): Laurel Creek-Seasonal Source - ID# 4400595-002 those naturally found in the Laurel Creek Watershed.

-Montevina Pipeline-Purchased Water-San Jose Water Co. - ID#4400595-003 https://www.sjwater.com/for your information/education safety/water quality report/

-Drinking Water Source Assessment information: This water system is not vulnerable to any contaminants other than

-San Jose Water Company 2012 Consumer Confidence Report can be found at the following address:

-Time and place of regularly scheduled board meetings for public participation: Monthly Board Meetings

-For more information, contact: Mike Miller Phone: (408) 348-4792

-TERMS USED IN THIS REPORT

-Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+We test the drinking water quali the results of our monitoring for as required by state and federal regulations.
+This report shows December 31, 2013.
+Este informe contiene informa entienda bien. ción muy importante so bre su agua potable.
+Tradúzcalo ó hable con alguien que lo Type of water source(s) in use: urce(s) in use: Seasonal Surface Water / Purchased Municipal Water-San Jose Water Co.
+Name & location of source(s): Laurel Creek-Seasonal Source - ID# 4400595-002 Montevina Pipeline-Pur chased Water-San Jose Water Co ID#4400595-003 those Consumer Confidence Re water system is not vulnerable to any contaminants other than naturally found in the Laurel Creek Watershed. port can be found at the following address: public participation: Monthly Board Meetings - For more information, contact: Mike Miller Phone: (408) 348-4792 Cell TERMS USED IN THIS REPORT Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
 Primary MCLs are set as close to the PHGs (or MCLGs) as is economically and technologically feasible.
 Secondary MCLs are set to protect the odor, taste, and appearance of drinking water.
 Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs are set by the U.S. Environmental Protection Agency (USEPA).

-Public Health Goal (PHG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-PHGs are set by the California Environmental Protection Agency.

-Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

-Maximum Residual Disinfectant Level Goal (MRDLG): The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
+MCLGs are set by the U.S. Environmental Protection Agency Primary Drinking Water Standards (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
 Secondary Drinking Water Standards (SDWS): MCLs for contaminants that affect taste, odor, or appearance of the drinking water.
 Contaminants with SDWSs do not affect the health at the MCL levels.
 Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.

-Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
+(USEPA).
+Public Health Goal (PHC contaminant in drinking water known or expected risk to heal California Environmental Prote Maximum Residual Disinfer The highest level of a disinfect water.
+There is convincing evid disinfectant is necessary for contaminants. below which there is no th.
+PHGs are set by the ction Agency. ctant Level (MRDL): tant allowed in drinking idence that addition of a Regulatory Action Level (AL): The concentration of contaminant which, if exceeded, triggers treatment or other requirements that a water system must follow.
 Variances and Exemptions: Department permission to exceed an MCL or not comply with a treatment technique under certain conditions.

-ND: not detectable at testing limit

-ppm: parts per million or milligrams per liter (mg/L)

-ppb: parts per billion or micrograms per liter (ug/L)

-ppt: parts per trillion or nanograms per liter (ng/L)

-ppq: parts per quadrillion or picogram per liter (pg/L)

-pCi/L: picocuries per liter (a measure of radiation)
+ND: not detectable at testing limit ppm: parts per million or milligrams per liter (mg/L) pph: parts per billion or micrograms per liter (ug/L) Maximum Residual Disin (MRDLG): The level of a drin below which there is no know health.
+MRDLGs do not reflect of disinfectants to control micro wn or expected risk to et the benefits of the use ppb: parts per billion or micrograms per liter (ug/L) ppt: parts per trillion or nanograms per liter (ng/L) ppq: parts per quadrillion or picogram per liter (pg/L) pCi/L: picocuries per liter (a measure of radiation)